Speech-Language Pathology and Audiology

 The Speech-Language-Hearing Center provides diagnostic and treatment services for adults and children as young as age 2 with a wide range of communication needs.
 Communication needs include speech, language, hearing loss, auditory processing disorders, cognition, fluency and voice.

 The Center includes nine, fully-equipped treatment rooms and an observation suite.
 The audiology suite includes a sound booth and lab area for audiological assessment and specialty hearing assessments.
-Students assume a participative role in the Center as soon as they enter the program through course assignments.
+Students assume a participative role in the Center as soon as they enter the graduate speech-language pathology program.

 For more information, contact the Speech-Language Hearing Center: slhc-information@siue.edu or 618-650-5623.